-84. The Policy Review and Performance Scrutiny Committee is due to consider this issue on 14th July 2021.
-Any comments will be circulated at the Cabinet meeting.
+84. The Policy Review and Performance Scrutiny Committee considered this issue on 14th July 2021.
+The letter from the Chair is attached.

 Reasons for Recommendations

 - 85. To seek Cabinet approval for the Budget Strategy in respect of 2022/23 and the updated MTFP. - 86.
 To note the Budget Timetable Framework and forward this to Council for approval.